Taking out a Bright Lending loan can lead to a not-so-bright future.

 Many lenders are set up to provide loans to individuals who find themselves in a jam.
-Bright Lending is one such lender; however, this company charges exuberant interest rates.
-Before you sign on the dotted line, you’ll want to read this detailed review.
+Bright Lending is one such lender; however, this company charges exorbitant interest rates.
+Before you sign on the dotted line, you’ll want to check out this review.

 What is Bright Lending?

 Bright Lending, also known as Aaniiih Nakoda Finance, LLC DBA Bright Lending, is located in Hays, Mont.
 It’s a tribal lender, which means the company is solely owned by a federally-recognized American Indian tribe.
 In this case, that tribe is the Fort Belknap Indian Community of the Fort Belknap Reservation of Montana.

 The company, which got its start within the last five years, offers short-term personal loans that have high interest rates that are almost double that of traditional payday loans.
 In fact, the Federal Reserve Bank of St. Louis lists the average payday loan interest rate as 391%.
 Bright Lending’s interest rate for new customers is an astounding 725%!
 If you’re willing to sign up for automatic payments, the company lowers the interest rate to 700%, which is still 309% higher than an average payday loan.